 To change the database folder and the folder where various database files will be stored, click Advanced.
 The Destination Folders dialog box appears:

 Enter destination folders and click Ok.

 IIS Web Site

 Enter the name of the new website.

-Click Advanced to enable Sitecore ASP.NET MVC integration, edit a website port, application pool name and mode, .NET Framework version.
+Click Advanced to edit such IIS settings as website port, application pool name and mode, .NET Framework version.